students4ukraine/students4ukraine.github.io/talks/index.md

 ## Saturday April 2, 7:30PM ET in Richardson Auditorium: FIGURE HUMAINE

 In partnership with our student organization, Chamber Choir presents *FIGURE HUMAINE*, which is a cry for deliverance from tyranny written in occupied France in 1942-43.
+This concert is a fundraising event aimed at supporting «[Cash for Refugees](https://www.cashforrefugees.org)», a nonprofit that provides small amounts of cash in local currency to refugees at the Ukrainian border.
 You may purchase a ticket [here](https://princetongleeclub.com).

 <p align="center">
 <img src="/imgs/liberte.png" alt="drawing" width="600"/>